-Chiayi Station of the Sugar Railway
+Chiayi Station of the Taiwan Sugar Railways (TSR)

-Chiayi Station of the Taiwan Railways Main Line
+Chiayi Station of the TRA Main Line

-North Side of Chiayi Station Yard
+North Side of the Station Yard (1)

-North Side of Chiayi Station Yard
+North Side of the Station Yard (2)

-North Side of Chiayi Station Yard
+North Side of the Station Yard (3)

-Sugar Railway Chiayi Station and Passenger Car
+TSR Chiayi Station and Passenger Car

 To the north of the station, the curved track turns sharply westward toward Beigang.
 Passenger service between Beigang and Huwei was discontinued in 1972.
 At the time of the photo, the Chiayi–Beigang segment (18.8 km) remained in operation.